nimblehq/rails-view-component-blog/README.md

 > ℹ️ Apply the below commands **each time** you want to push a new component into the StoryBook
 > _We assume you already built your component and its stories_

-- Convert the ruby stories into a JSON file:
+- Convert each ruby story into a JSON file:
   ```shell
   rake view_component_storybook:write_stories_json
   ```